rowanc1/phd-thesis/content/phd/framework.md

 F_i[\bfm] + \epsilon_i= d_i,
 ```

 where $F$ is a forward simulation operator that incorporates details of the relevant physical equations, sources, and survey design, $\bfm$ is a generic symbol for the inversion model, $\epsilon_{i}$ is the noise that is often assumed to have known statistics, and $d_i$ is the observed datum.
 In a typical geophysical survey, we are provided with the data, $d_i, i=1...N$, and some estimate of their uncertainties.
 The goal is to recover the model, $\bfm$, which is often a physical property.
 The data provide only a finite number of inaccurate constraints upon the sought model.
 Finding a model from the data alone is an ill-posed problem since no unique model exists that explains the data.
 Additional information must be included using prior information and assumptions (for example, downhole property logs, structural orientation information, or known interfaces {cite:p}`Fullagar2008, Li2000, lelievre2009integrating`).
-This prior knowledge is crucial if we are to obtain an appropriate representation of the earth and will be discussed in more detail in Section \ref{sub:inputs}.
+This prior knowledge is crucial if we are to obtain an appropriate representation of the earth and will be discussed in more detail in {numref}`sub:inputs`.

 Defining and solving a well-posed inverse problem is a complex task that requires many interacting components.
 It helps to view this task as a workflow in which various elements are explicitly identified and integrated. {numref}`Figure %s <fig:inversionOutline>` outlines the inversion methodology that consists of inputs, implementation, and evaluation.
 The inputs are composed of: the geophysical data; the equations, which are a mathematical description of the governing physics; and, prior knowledge or assumptions about the setting.
 The implementation consists of two broad categories: the forward simulation and the inversion.
 The forward simulation is the means by which we solve the governing equations, given a model, and the inversion components evaluate and update this model.
 We are considering a gradient-based approach, which updates the model through an optimization routine.
 The output of this implementation is a model, which, prior to interpretation, must be evaluated.
 This requires considering, and often re-assessing, the choices and assumptions made in both the input and the implementation stages.
 In this chapter, our primary concern is the implementation component; that is, how the forward simulation and inversion are carried out numerically.
 As a prelude to discussing how the {sc}`SimPEG` software is implemented, we step through the elements in {numref}`Figure %s <fig:inversionOutline>`, considering a Tikhonov-style inversion.